colombarifm/themis/README.rst

 This documentation is built with sphinx.

-Ypu can easily setup sphinx with the provided conda environment file
+You can easily setup sphinx with the provided conda environment file

 .. code::